 Attesting is a formal process.
 It involves authorised officers from a health service organisation self reporting on past performance.
 This is in the form of a written affirmation.

-It is intended that this process will increase awareness of governing body’s accountability for safety and quality and clinical governance processes under the NSQHS Standards.
+It is intended that this process will increase awareness of a governing body’s accountability for safety and quality and clinical governance processes under the NSQHS Standards.

 The focus of the attestation statement is Actions 1.1 and 1.2 of the NSQHS Standards (2nd ed.), which explicitly set out key responsibilities for governing bodies.

 Process for submitting attestation statements

 Health service organisations are required to:

 - Identify their governing body.
 This is the body or individual(s) within the organisation with ultimate responsibility and accountability for decision-making about safety and quality

 - Nominate a member of the governing body to sign the attestation statement

-- Submit an attestation statement to their accrediting agency no later than 30 March each year using the template provided.
+- Submit an attestation statement annually to their accrediting agency between 1 July and 30 September each year using the template provided.